-The French data protection authority has imposed a €250,000 fine on a company for violating multiple provisions of the GDPR.
+The French data protection authority has imposed a €250,000 fine on a company for multiple violations of the GDPR.

 In particular, the company breached the GDPR by

 - retaining data for longer than was necessary

 - not taking adequate measures to ensure the security of data.

 Retaining data for longer than was necessary